PRX/Porter/README.md

 ## Telemetry

-Porter publishes the following CloudWatch Metrics related to job executions.
-Remember that job metrics and Step Function execution metrics are tracking different things.
+Porter publishes the following custom CloudWatch Metrics related to job executions.
+Remember that the custom Porter job metrics and the native Step Function execution metrics are tracking different things.
 A Step Function execution, for example, can succeed while the Porter job it's running fails, and the metrics will reflect that.

 The following metrics are available with the `StateMachineArn` dimension: